 Natural History Museum, London.
 Cromwell Road, Kensington, SW7 5BD.
 Nearest station: South Kensington.
 [Open from 10:00 a.m – 9:00 p.m. until 12th January] Adult tickets start from £15.95

 The Ice Rink at the Natural History Museum is one of the most enchanting of ice rinks in London.
 There is a 30ft tree, beautifully decorated with dazzling twinkling lights right in the centre.
 Benugo’s Cafe serves up hot chocolate, cream teas, prosecco and cake.
 There is a viewing platform providing a glimpse of all the sparkling action below.

 3 | Tower of London, London

 Tower of London, LondonSt Katharine’s & Wapping, EC3N 4AB.
 Nearest station: Tower Hill.
 [Open from 11:00 a.m – 9:00 p.m on weekdays, and from 10:00 a.m on weekends].
 16th November 2019 to 5th January 2020

 Tickets: Adult from £15, Children 3-12 years old from £10.50

 For the first time, Tower of London has opened its doors to ice skating .
 The moat is converted to an ice rink with a cafe in an adjoining marquee.
 Skate away in the grounds of a castle that has stood 1000 years of history.

 Other Ice Rinks that you may also like

 5 | The Queen’s House, Greenwich Ice Rink, London

-For the first time, a new ice rink opens its door in Greenwich, with the Queen’s House being the backdrop for an amazing experience.
+For the first time in 2019, a new ice rink opens its door in Greenwich, with the Queen’s House being the backdrop for an amazing experience.

 6 | Covent Garden Ice Skating Rink – Inspired by Tiffany & Co and it is FREE